openhie/instant/goinstant/README.md

 ### Dev prerequisites

 * Install go, [see here](https://golang.org/doc/install).
 For Ubuntu you might want to use the go snap package, [see here](https://snapcraft.io/install/go/ubuntu).
-* Install packr2: **Outside** of the goinstant folder (so that it doesn't get installed as a module) run: `go get -u github.com/gobuffalo/packr/v2/packr2`
 * Add go binaries to you system $PATH, on ubuntu: Add `export PATH=$PATH:$HOME/go/bin` to the end of your ~/.bashrc file.
 To use this change immediately source it: `source ~/.bashrc`
-* Install dependencies, run this from the goinstant folder: `go get`
+* Install dependencies, run this from the goinstant folder: `go mod tidy`

 ### Running

-Static assets and templates are built using pkger.
-For development, run the app using `pkger && go run *.go`. `pkger` must be run if you change the static assets.
+For development, run the app using `go run *.go`.

 ### Building

 To build releases, create a tag and upload the binaries.
 A convenience bash script is included to build binaries.

 > Note that ARM builds are not yet supported in Go 1.15, but such builds can be supported in future for Linux and macOS.

-Note: this script won't work if you have a `goinstant/data/` folder that gets created when when starting up the docker-compose files through the go app.
-Delete this first: `sudo rm -r goinstant/data`

 ```sh
 bash ./buildreleases.sh